Shopify/shopify-api-js/docs/reference/utils/sanitizeHost.md

 # shopify.utils.sanitizeHost

-This method makes user inputs safer by ensuring that they're proper `host` query arguments from Shopify requests.
+This method makes user inputs safer by ensuring that the `host` query arguments from Shopify requests is valid.

 ## Example